 In support of the Native Woodland Conservation Scheme

-The first eight in a series of technical bulletins focused on the establishment and management of native woodlands.
+The first eight in a series of technical bulletins focused on establishing and managing native woodlands.
+The native woodland information notes complement the latest Native Woodland Conservation Scheme 2023-2027.
 When you enroll in the Native Woodland Scheme training course(s), these information notes come in an attractive A4 ring binder folder and are available free of charge.
-Subsequent notes – which will be published on an ongoing basis – will be automatically posted to those already in receipt of a folder.
+Subsequent notes – which will be published on an ongoing basis – will be automatically sent to those already in receipt of a folder.
 Each of these information notes is available to download in PDF form by clicking on the text or images below.
+All research and data contained in the information notes are up to date at the time of compilation.
+Information notes will be updated as more relevant data, techniques and research comes to light.
+The information contained in the notes is of a high quality and an essential resource for foresters, ecologists, landowners and anyone interested or working in the establishment or conservation of the native woodlands of Ireland.
+You can download and share these information notes for educational or research purposes in tandem with our ever-growing publications catalogue.

 Please read an excerpt from one of our former chairman’s statements as an introduction to the Native Woodland Scheme training course.
-You can read the statement in full HERE.
+You can read the statement in full at this downloadable PDF HERE.

 Chairman’s Statement – An Introduction to the Native Woodland Scheme